Dr. Dean Hildebrand

 He began his forensic career at UBC's Bureau of Legal Dentistry where he managed the forensic DNA testing and research.

-Dr. Hildebrand is currently the Associate Dean of the BCIT Forensic Science and Technology and Computing departments, he where runs the department's research and consulting activities in the area of forensic DNA analysis.
 The laboratory he helped establish has the latest technology for DNA-based human identification: mitochondrial DNA analysis, short tandem repeats (including min-STR's and Y-STR's) which has facilitated faculty and student research and expert services on challenging cases for local, national and international coroner and police agencies.

 Dr. Hildebrand’s current research interests focus on forensic science, in particular the recovery and analysis of DNA from calcified tissues from degraded remains for the purposes of human identification.